kwiamwis/aalenia/potapps/utilities.md

 `Invisibility`  Toggles your character's visibility on your client for photographic purposes, other players still able to see you

 `Link [Password]`  External applications may give you a password and ask you to use this command to verify your player account.
-Only use this command if you trust this server and that external application with your personal data.
+Only use this command if you trust this server and that external application with your personal data

 `Menu`  Shows the escape menu